Skip navigation menu

 This Gen Z Manager’s Time Off Approach is Going to Shock You (In a Good Way)

-See Elizabeth Dempsey Beggs mentioned in this Times Now News article!
+See Elizabeth Dempsey Beggs mentioned in this Times Now article!
 A 28-year-old Gen Z manager is going viral for her bold stance on employee time off—and it’s not what you’d expect.
 With a surprising approach that’s rooted in empathy, mental wellness, and high performance, her philosophy is challenging everything you think you know about modern leadership.

 May